wp-plugins/wp-special-textboxes/readme.txt

 == Screenshots ==

 1. Examples of special textboxes
-2. Special Text Boxes Admin Page
+1. Special Text Boxes Admin Page
-3. Special Text Boxes Custom Box Editor
+1. Special Text Boxes Custom Box Editor
-4. Insertion dialog.
+1. Insertion dialog.
 Basic Settings
-5. Insertion dialog.
+1. Insertion dialog.
 Extended Settings
-6. Special Text widget.
+1. Special Text widget.
 Admin Page

 == Changelog ==

-= 3.8.55 =
+= 3.9.57 =
+* The amount of the parameters adjusted "on the fly" is increased
+* The output html code meets the requirements of the markup validity of Web documents = 3.8.55 =
-* Now the plugin codes are using __Wordpress 3.0+__ standards (PHP5 only)
+* Now the plugin codes are using **Wordpress 3.0+** standards (PHP5 only)
 * Wordpress Settings API are used
 * Now the plugin uses "resources saving technology" for saving server resources in blog runtime mode.
 = 3.7.52 =